outworldly/PMC/Europe.md

 ## Spain
 - Spain does not have any legislation or regulation in place to prevent private citizens from working abroad as mercenaries.
 - However, the Code of Military Law does make it a punishable offense for serving members of the military to engage in mercenary activities.

-# Mercenary Laws in Different Countries

-## Introduction
-Mercenaries are individuals who are hired to fight in armed conflicts by a foreign country or non-state actor.
-While some countries have specific laws and regulations regarding mercenaries, others do not.
-In this set of notes, we will explore the laws related to mercenaries in three different countries: Spain, Sweden, and Switzerland.

-## Spain
-- Spain does not have any specific legislation regarding mercenaries.
 - There are no plans to introduce laws in this field or for Spain to become a party to the 1989 UN Convention.

 ## Sweden